ldynia/workshop-containerized/readme.md

 No surprises there.
 The question is what happened to the container.
 Was it deleted with the moment when we stopped it?
 Was it abducted by aliens? and finally was 9.11 an inside job?

-Being serious now.
-To see stopped containers execute bellow command.
+Being serious, to see stopped containers execute bellow command.

 ```
 # List all stopped containers